Clostridioides difficile: Prevention

 C. difficile infection is spread through the fecal-oral route through ingestion and acid-resistant spores.
 Appropriate hand hygiene of healthcare workers is vital to remove spores, which includes thoroughly washing one's hands with soap and warm water.
 Additionally, isolation of patients with acute diarrhea can prevent the spread of spores within the hospital.
 Another way to prevent CDIs is wearing personal protective equipment when interacting with C. difficile patients.
 Furthermore, CDI transmission can be prevented by daily environmental sporicidal disinfection in patient rooms.
 Also, reducing the length of antibiotic therapy decreases the CDI rates in hospitals.

+Alcohol-based hand rubs do not effectively remove Clostridioides difficile spores from hands; only mechanical washing with soap and water has been shown to eliminate them.

 Strains

-In 2005, molecular analysis led to the identification of the C. difficile strain type characterized as group BI by restriction endonuclease analysis, as North American pulse-field-type NAP1 by pulsed-field gel electrophoresis and as ribotype 027; the difficileering terminology reflects the predominant techniques used for epidemiological typing.
+In 2005, molecular analysis led to the identification of the C. difficile strain type characterized as group BI by restriction endonuclease analysis, as North American pulse-field-type NAP1 by pulsed-field gel electrophoresis and as ribotype 027; the differing terminology reflects the predominant techniques used for epidemiological typing.
 This strain is referred to as C. difficile BI/NAP1/027.

 As of 2016, the NAP1 strain has been replaced by novel strains in some areas of British Columbia.
 These novel strains include NAP2 and NAP4, and some strains that do not have a NAP designation.
 The frequency of these novel strains increased from 2008 to 2013 in one studied region, displacing the originally more common and recognizable NAP1 bacteria.

 Two strains, ribotypes RT078 and RT027, can live on low concentrations of the sugar trehalose; both strains became more common after trehalose was introduced as a food additive in the early 2000s, thus increasing dietary trehalose intake.